A Special Case

 “Had some problems in the bedroom?” she taunted.

 Tony was a showman with the thinnest of skins.
-He tried his best not to crack but it was impossible.
-He flushed purple, paused then hurled the ball at Susie from point blank range.
-She ducked and out it flew on to the ice.
+He tried his utmost not to crack but he couldn’t see it through.
+He flushed purple, angle bubbling, paused then hurled the ball at Susie.
+She ducked and it flew out on to the ice.
 The boy’s eyes widened.

 Stomp!
 Went a foot.
 And then stomp!
 Went another.
 They were all doing it now, all the skaters stomping with their feet and tungsten blades.
 The ball began to wither, to deflate before the boy’s own eyes.
-And his face froze, froze solid like the blue white ice.
+And his face deflated too, deflated like the ball he loved.
 Forget the racehorse.
 Forget Grandpa Joe.
-This was death, death as he’d seen it not even in his darkest nightmares.
+This was death, death as he’d never seen it even in his darkest nightmares.

 “We’ll get you another…” the mother started to say.